Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 5. Resource Optimization

-Sales triggers prevent your team from wasting time and energy on cold leads who are unlikely to convert.
-By focusing on prospects showing buying signals, you maximize the return on your sales efforts and optimize resource allocation.
+Instead of chasing cold leads, your team focuses on accounts that are actually in-market.
+That means more deals closed with the same headcount.
 Some companies think outsourcing sales development is the answer to their problems, but the best solution is prioritizing accounts that are most likely to be in-market.

 18 Most Common Buying Triggers for B2B Sales & Marketing

 Here are the top triggers that signal a potential B2B customer is ready to buy.
-Use them to prioritize your sales efforts and hit quota easier!
+Use them to prioritize your sales efforts and hit quota consistently.

 1. Fiscal Cycle

 Year-end evaluations and budget resets present another window as companies utilize remaining funds, invest in new initiatives, or leverage year-end deals.
-By aligning your offerings with these financial milestones, you can position yourself to become a partner in driving their growth and optimizing performance.
+Time your outreach to these budget cycles, and you're more likely to catch them when they have money to spend.

 2. Key Person Gets Promoted

 When individuals are promoted or assigned new job roles within a company, they often seek tools, resources, or services to help them excel in their new positions.
-This could include software for managing tasks, training programs to develop new skills, or consulting services to navigate their expanded responsibilities.
+They might need new tools to manage their expanded team, data to identify the right accounts, or systems to coordinate across sales and marketing.

 3. Mergers & Acquisitions